Bryophyt3/Template_Hub/README.md

 <details>
 <summary></summary>

-Obsidian Template Hub started on the 13th of June 2022.
+Obsidian Template Hub started on the 13th of June, 2022.
 It was set up to gather information on as many note templates as possible.

-Because every person have a different workflow, note structure, thinking process etc. This place was set up so every one can add the templates they use for others to try, test, adopt or reconfigure to fit the induvial needs.
+Because every person has a different workflow, note structure, thinking process, etc., this place was set up so everyone can add the templates they use - for others to try, test, adopt, or reconfigure - to fit their individual needs.

 </details>